vinay-sj/python-flask-microservices/README.md

 .

-### Step 6: Setup integration with Jenkins and datadog.
+### Step 6: Setup integration with Jenkins and Datadog.
 * Login to the Datadog Dashboard.
 * Navigate to the Integrations and search for Jenkins.
 You will see a pop-up like below.